peterpanxw/xiweipan/content/en/blog/2024-11-15-automatic.md

 ## Preface
 **Gradient descent** is a first-order iterative algorithm widely used for unconstrained mathematical optimization.
 It plays a key role in training machine learning models and neural networks, highlighting the importance of the "gradient" in these fields.
 Generally, there are four approaches to compute the *gradient* of a certain function: <u>(a) Manual Differentiation, (b) Numerical Differentiation, (c) Symbolic Differentiation, and (d) Automatic Differentiation.</u> In this blog, we will cover the basics, pros, and cons of these four approaches, with the goal of gaining a deeper and more systematic understanding through this organization.

+For detailed information, one can refer to the paper [Automatic differentiation in machine learning: a survey](https://dl.acm.org/doi/pdf/10.5555/3122009.3242010).

 ## Manual Differentiation
 For a given **differentiable** function, manual differentiation involves applying basic rules of differentiation (such as *power rule, constant rule, sum rule, product rule, quotient rule, and chain rule*) to find the rate of change of a function with respect to one of its variables.